Athletics at the 2019 European Games

-Athletics at the 2019 European Games took place at the Dinamo Stadium between 23 and 28 June 2019.
+Athletics at the 2019 European Games took place at the Dinamo Stadium, Minsk, Belarus between 23 and 28 June 2019.
 For the first time in an international event, a new competition format called Dynamic New Athletics (DNA) was contested.

 Qualification

 The qualification list was based on the results from the 2017 European Team Championships.
 The top 30 teams will qualify, with each team consisting of 23 male and female athletes, including reserves.